nazimboudeffa/mib-platformer/README.md

 ## Pixel Art

-You can play online with [the pixel art on piskel](https://www.piskelapp.com/p/agxzfnBpc2tlbC1hcHByEwsSBlBpc2tlbBiAgKCW7_WnCgw/view) so you just can download the frames by adding the `idle` postfix to the exporter, then import it to texture packer
+You can play online with [the pixel art on piskel](https://www.piskelapp.com/p/agxzfnBpc2tlbC1hcHByEwsSBlBpc2tlbBiAgKCW7_WnCgw/view) so you just can download the frames by replacing the `sprit_` by `idle` to the exporter, then import it to texture packer